rdinch/MathResourceStudio-Help/docs/design-elements/add-a-picture.md

 2. Select Normal mode (which maintains the picture's aspect ratio) or Stretch mode (mode stretches the picture width to fill the picture frame).

+!!! tip
-TIP: Stretch mode can be used to create an interesting art-line across a page or column.
+    Stretch mode can be used to create an interesting art-line across a page or column.
 Select Stretch for Size Mode and then adjust Picture Size to about 20 to make the picture both wide and narrow.

 Adjust the size of the picture